dev-gm/c-oop/README.md

 I don't know if anyone has done this, but it's pretty simple.
 Clang's blocks (also known as closures) can be used as members to a struct.
-That struct is an interface, and classes can be implemented by creating functions that return instances of that struct.
-These functions can create private variables, which can be accessed by the blocks.
+That struct can be an interface, and classes can be implemented by creating functions that return instances of that struct.
+These functions can create private variables, which can only be accessed by the blocks.
 This allows for public/private variables (encapsulation), proper method call syntax (obect.verb()), interfaces, and classes.
 Generics can also be implemented using macros, which take in a type as one of their arguments and create a new interface that uses that type (rather than void \*), and child classes (functions) that also